 The last three lines are included for expository purposes and are not actually needed for this particular analysis.
 An extensive range of variance structures can be fitted in ASReml.
 See Chapter 7 for a lengthy discussion of variance modelling in ASReml.
 In this case independent and identically distributed random replicate effects are specified using the identifier IDV in a G structure.
-G structures are described in Section 2.1 and the list of avail-
+G structures are described in Section 2.1 and the list of available variance structures/models is presented in Table 7.3.
+Since IDV is the default variance structure for random effects, the same analysis would be performed if these lines were omitted.
+New R4 If the initial value 0.1 for the variance parameter is replaced by ASReml will calculate an initial value for the variance parameter.

 '''

-NIN Alliance trial 1989
+NIN Alliance trial 1989 variety !A

-variety !A

 :

 column 11

 nin89.asd !skip 1

 tabulate yield ~ variety

 yield ~ mu variety !r repl

 predict variety

 0 0 1

 repl 1

 repl 0 IDV 0.1

 '''